 Vevo MDThe world's first Ultra High Frequency ultrasound system for clinical use

 The Vevo® MD is the world’s first Ultra High Frequency ultrasound system.
-It delivers the highest resolution possible in medical ultrasound when imaging the first 3cm of the body.
+It delivers unmatched resolution when imaging the first 3cm of the body.

 Seeing More Matters

 Ultra High Frequency means the highest resolution medical ultrasound available today.
 This groundbreaking development opens up new possibilities for medical imaging that have never been seen before with resolution as fine as less than half a grain of sand.

 Custom-designed and optimized to operate with the Vevo MD are the new UHF Series transducers.
 This patented technology allows for the finest resolution of any general purpose ultrasound system today.
 Ergonomically designed, these transducers come in a range of sizes and resolutions to allow for greater flexibility.